jlegatheaux/RC2020-assignments/assignment-3/README.md

 ## Objectives

-In this Assignment and its Guidelines you will learn how to program with Sockets to program client/server applications supported by TCP and how to program clients that can transfer contents from HTTTP servers.
-After the initial guidance, diivded into two parts, the final goal is to implement a Client/Server application for File Transfer based on HTTP, where clients can download files from several web-servers used in parallel, in order to maximize the file transfer rate.
+In this Assignment and its Guidelines you will learn how to program with Sockets to develop client/server applications supported by TCP and how to program clients that can transfer contents from HTTTP servers.
+After the initial technical introductions, divided in two parts, the final goal is to implement a Client/Server application for File Transfer based on HTTP, where clients can download files from several web-servers used in parallel, in order to maximize the file transfer rate.
-For the assignmemt the implementation of the web-servers are provided as initial material. the assignmemt consists in the developmet of the required client implementation.
+The implementation of the web-servers is provided as initial material.
+The assignmemt consists in the developmet of the required client implementation.

 ## Motivation